lawrancej/CompilerDesign/index.md

 Code generation
 ---------------
 ### What is code generation?

-Code Generation is the process which a compiler's code generator converts some source code to something that can be readily execuated by the machine you running in.

-It consists of a parse tree.
-This tree will be converted into a linear sequence of instructions (intermediate language)
+Code generation is the final [compiler phase](#what-are-the-phases-of-a-compiler).
+It produces code in the target language, which is typically a machine language (e.g., x86, arm), but may be assembly or even a high-level language.

+The code generator is distinct from the [parser](#what-is-a-parser) and the [translator](#what-is-a-translator).

 Interpretation
 --------------